Psmths/windows-forensic-artifacts/README.md

 Execution artifacts may provide the following information:

  - Execution - Command Line Options
+   - What command line was used to spawn this process?
  - Execution - Count
+   - How many times was this executable run?
  - Execution - First Executed
+   - When was this executable furst run?
  - Execution - Last Executed
+   - When was the last time this executable was run?
  - Execution - Permissions / Account
+   - What permissions does the process have?
+   - What account launced the process?
  - Execution - Process Tree
+   - How did this process come to be?
+What spawned this process?
  - Execution - Time
+   - When was this process spawned?

 | Arifact Type | Artifact | 11 | 10 | 8 | 7 | Vista | XP |
 | - | - | - | - | - | - | - | - |